Fall Prevention Master Guide 2026: 7 Strategies to Reduce Senior Fall Risk by 40%

 Medications That Increase Fall Risk

-Certain medications are known to increase fall risk due to side effects like dizziness, drowsiness, or low blood pressure.
-Common culprits include:
+Certain medications are known to increase fall risk due to side effects like dizziness, drowsiness, or low blood pressure:

 Medication TypeExamplesFall Risk Side Effects